Maung Maung Tin (prince): Early life and education

 Maung Maung Tin was born to the Myinmu prince Minye Thiha Kyaw and Ayutthaya princess Kyauk Phwa Saw (Burmese: ကျောက်ဖွားစော) under the reign of then king of Burma Mindon Min in Burma's former capital city of Mandalay on the 20th of August, 1866—a Monday—8 AM.

 In 1876, at the age of 10, he novitiated at the Shwe Kyin Monastery, a monastery situated nearby the capital at the foot of Mandalay Hill, alongside some of Mindon Min's sons.
 He would spend the next 5 years at this monastery pursuing an education in Burmese literature until the age of 15.
 He then pursued an education in English at the court school of Dr. J.E.
 Mark (Brother Mark) alongside some of Thibaw Min's close family members, which was a renowned institution that was dedicated to providing an English education to Burmese princes and princesses.

 During his time at the court school, the young prince's exceptional academic abilities were recognized.
 He eventually earned a scholarship and stipend of fifteen kyats from His Majesty the King's Treasury.
-At the tender age of fifteen, Maung Maung Tin, accompanied by his father the Myinmu Prince, was summoned to serve at the royal court of King Thibaw.
+At the age of fifteen, Maung Maung Tin, accompanied by his father the Myinmu Prince, was summoned to serve at the royal court of King Thibaw.